This is not intended to be a complete list of ways people can help at your wedding, just a few suggestions.

 Not necessarily.
 Wedding ushers may be people whom you recruit specifically for that role.
 Typically, ushers are friends or family, and often young.
 Friendliness and tact are important for the comfort of all your guests.

 Miscellaneous other duties

-Bubbles are a more popular item to be used at weddings than rice or confetti.
+Bubbles are a more popular item to be used at weddings rather than rice or confetti.
 These days many guests blow bubbles toward the just-married couple as they walk up the aisle toward their new life.
-A couple of friends and family would probably be happy to pass a bubble bottle and wand to entering guests, and explain the timing.
+A couple of friends and family would probably be happy to pass a bubble bottle and wand to entering guests and explain the timing.

 At a recent fall wedding, the women who attended the ceremony were given silk flowers as mementoes when they entered.
 When the ladies arrived at the reception, they found wooden mini-vases to hold their silk flowers.

 If you are having your reception in a different location from your ceremony, you may want to have a friend or relative supply each guest family or couple (not each individual guest) with a map and directions to your reception.